arsium/EagleMonitorRAT/README.md

 Consider this as an upgrade of HorusEyesRat which was written in Visual Basic .NET.
 As in the old good times, I decided to write a client in Visual Basic .NET.
 <br>
-Issue section removed because of spamming & abusing.
+Issue section removed because of spamming & abusing (currently re-opened).